-Milk is produced in all 50 States, with the major producing States in the western and northern areas of the country.
-Dairy farms, overwhelmingly family owned and managed, are generally members of producer cooperatives.
+Milk is produced in all 50 States, with the highest producing States in the western and northern areas of the country.
+Dairy farms—overwhelmingly family owned and managed—are generally members of producer cooperatives.
 The industry has seen a consistent decline in the number of operations, matched by a rise in the number of cows per operation.
 Dairy products include fluid beverage milk, cheese, butter, ice cream, yogurt, dry milk products, condensed milk, and whey products.
 For more U.S. dairy-related information see Background, Market Outlook, Trade, Policy, and Readings.

 ERS provides data and reports on dairy markets, including domestic and international supply, demand, trade, and prices.

 - Livestock, Dairy, and Poultry Outlook (LDP), a monthly report that provides supply and use projections for U.S. livestock, dairy, and poultry markets based on USDA's most current World Agricultural Supply and Demand Estimates report (WASDE).

 - Dairy Data, a dataset that includes files covering domestic supply, demand, and trade of various dairy products.
 Data on the U.S. dairy situation and commercial disappearance are updated monthly, and U.S. milk production and related data are updated quarterly.
 All other data files are updated annually.
 These include data on dairy per capita consumption; fluid milk sales; milk supply by State and region; milk production and factors affecting supply and utilization of milk in all dairy products; and numbers and size of milk bottling plants.

-- WASDE at a Glance, a monthly interactive visualization that provides key data and highlights from the WASDE on livestock and dairy as well as field crops.
+- WASDE at a Glance, a monthly interactive visualization that provides key data and highlights from the most current WASDE report on livestock and dairy as well as field crops.

-- Commodity Costs and Returns, a data product that provides annual estimates of production costs and returns for major field crops, milk, hogs, and cow-calf.
+- Commodity Costs and Returns, a data product that provides annual estimates of production costs and returns for major field crops, milk, hogs, and cow-calf operations.

 - Price Spreads from Farm to Consumer, a data product that compares prices paid by consumers for food with prices received by farmers for corresponding commodities.